Weltende (Jakob van Hoddis): Interpretation

-The poem can be taken as a foreboding of modern actor-network theory.
+Some interpretations suggest parallels between the poem and modern actor-network theory.
 There is no lyrical "I" who acts, but the actors are the elements of nature.
 At the beginning, for example, wind blows the hats off citizens' heads.
 Then the wild seas, according to the German poet Peter Rühmkorf, "board [pirate-like] the land like a readily capturable sandbox and treat humankind's proud work as a giant toy."

 That roof tilers "break in two" (verse 3) can be taken as a hint that van Hoddis deals with a dichotomy.
 On the one hand, there is a serious tone in the apocalyptic title and some of the incidents described; on the other, the poem overall is playful, ironic, detached.
 Rühmkorf refers to this indifferent catastrophe as a "vest pocket apocalypse" (Westentaschenapokalypse).